m1guelpf/LicAPI/README.md

 LicAPI is an script that allows you to check if your product's license is valid and get all the info from the license.

+## Demo:

+You can see a demo of the script at [https://demo.miguelpiedrafita.com/licapi/?license=](https://demo.miguelpiedrafita.com/licapi/?license=).

+Valid license: test
 ## Requirements:

 - PHP >4.1